stevegeek/ai_refactor/README.md

 output_template_path: output file template (see docs)
 prompt_file_path: path
 prompt: |
-  A custom prompt to send to ChatGPT if the command needs it (otherwise read from file)
+  A custom prompt to send to AI if the command needs it (otherwise read from file)
 context_file_paths:
     - file1.rb
     - file2.rb